NJACKWinterOfCode/Getting-Started/README.md

 **Some other important points:**

+- Any contributions made prior to the beginning of the coding period (1st December) will NOT be counted towards the final score.
 - Students should NOT review other student’s Pull Requests under any circumstances.
 Let the mentors alone review the Pull Requests.
 - Please try to Google your doubts before directly contacting mentors or posting on the Gitter channel itself.